Writers Write is your one-stop writing resource. We have put together this list of seven foreshadowing tips for fiction writers.

 Foreshadowing is a literary device that can be used to create expectation with readers.
 It is a preparation tool.
 You let your reader know something is going to happen without giving the story away.
-You can create a sombre or ominous tone by foreshadowing.
+You can create a happy or sombre or ominous tone by foreshadowing.

 4 Examples Of Foreshadowing In Books

 Here are four examples that show how foreshadowing has been used effectively in books:

 - In White Oleander by Janet Fitch, Astrid describes her mother as a beautiful woman, but each description has an element of danger to it.
 She compares her mother’s beauty to ‘the edge of a very sharp knife’ and ‘her blonde hair, like a white flame’.
 She refers to the Oleanders with their ‘dagger green leaves’ and ‘delicate poisonous blooms’.
 Always combining beauty and danger as a metaphor for her mother, she foreshadows her mother’s actions.

 - In The Fault in Our Stars, John Green tells us exactly what is going to happen to Gus: “Osteosarcoma sometimes takes a limb to check you out.
 Then, if it likes you, it takes the rest.”
 We, poor unsuspecting readers, think nothing of it at the time, but forward a few hundred pages and we learn how true that statement is.
 This happens on page 18 by the way.

 - In the Dystopian YA novel, Way Down Dark by James P. Smythe, we learn about life aboard a spaceship.
 He uses the name of the ship to foreshadow the twist of the novel.
 The beauty is, even though he does this, we suspect nothing.